 No!
 A tribe of women flies into this room.

-These words are projected on the walls of the one of the galleries at the High Museum of Art in Atlanta.
+These words are projected on the walls of the Cousin’s Gallery at the High Museum of Art in Atlanta.
 What does it mean for a woman to fly free, as a bird flies?
 What does it mean for women and children to fly free within a museum?

 In sometimes stifling institutional spaces, an action as simple as clapping your hands can constitute a political statement.
 When you disrupt the air and create the reverberating sound, the space changes.
 Supple Means of Connection—a series of performances, installations, and public activations by choreographer Lauri Stallings and the movement collective glo—similarly holds the potential to disrupt and transform the institutional parameters and operations of the High Museum of Art.

 Supple Means of Connection is about how humans touch, the countless ways in which we caress and grate against each other.
 As a choreographer, Stallings is deeply invested in spatial transformation and placemaking.
 Prior to its five-week residency at the High, glo was based at the Goat Farm Arts Center’s Goodson Yard since 2011.
 Stallings brought machinery, earth, and audio recordings of birdsong from Goodson Yard, incorporating them into the installations in the museum galleries.
 These include text-based neon sculptures, mounds of sod where visitors can lounge and bathe in artificial light, and booths and other pop-up structures for visitors to interact with and explore.
 Through these installations and the accompanying performances, glo has constructed new conditions of museum-going that break down the barriers between performers and viewers.
 The project functions as an invitation to interact with the artists, the institutional space they occupy, and other viewers in ways which were previously not possible at the High.